-Jessica Stark [BME 2009] is the Women’s Campus Coordinator at His House Christian Fellowship (MCCM).
+Jessica Stark [BME 2009] is the Women’s Campus Coordinator at His House Christian Fellowship at Central Michigan University (MCCM).

 Tiffany Billings-Sandall [BM 2007] has been working in the banking realm, currently at FirstMerit Bank.
 She has an MM degree from the University of Nebraska, Lincoln and lives in Traverse City, Michigan.

 Stacy (Weidenmiller) Hetrick [BME 2007] is currently a scopist and proofreader in Ohio and has been a church musician.

 Stephanie (Kalamaras) Ceisiun [BME 2007] is district manager at Family Video in Tulsa, Oklahoma.

 Alyce Barnes [bachelor’s 2007] works in Pinellas County, Florida.